Fingel/pedaldrivenprogramming.com/_posts/2015-01-18-an-unexpected-visit-to-istanbul.markdown

 <!--more-->

-I had hoped to connect to my flight to Thessalonika immediately, but Turkey wanted me to stay.
+I had hoped to connect to my flight to Thessaloniki immediately, but Turkey wanted me to stay.
 Late flight, missed connection, security, visas, immigration (twice) and eventually a cramped ride in an airport shuttle to some hotel somewhere in Istanbul, an unsettling 45 minutes from the airport.